On this page

 Data is generally made available in a form "as supplied" to DSD and all available attribute data has been captured in PEPS-SA.

-Due to the complexity of versions, reprocessing and poor standards of early data, DSD has prepared a series of Workstation Ready seg-y data sets based on a province basis.
+Due to the complexity of versions, reprocessing and poor standards of early data, DPC has prepared a series of Workstation Ready seg-y data sets based on a province basis.
 These data sets have been tied, adjusted and key attribute data added to assist the explorer with the complexities of data loading.
 For more information on these data sets see Workstation Datasets.

 Archive processed seg-y data for all open file 3D seismic surveys are available for purchase.
 Onshore 3D surveys have been recorded in South Australia since 1981 and over 100 surveys have now been recorded.
 The majority of these have been in the Cooper-Eromanga basin area.